 With every positive, there will be negatives.
-You will want to weigh out the pros and cons before you decide if you will be using a third-party website.
+You will want to weigh the pros and cons before deciding if you will use a third-party website.

-Below are some cons you will want to know about before jumping into a third-party website.
+Below are some cons you will want to know before jumping into a third-party website.

 - You do not own the site

 - Overcrowded with artists making it challenging to stand out